JohnGaros/data_quality_api/README.md

 ## What this project is about

-- Central service that checks customer data files against shared business rules.
+- Central service that checks customer datasets against shared, contract-backed business rules instead of ad‑hoc spreadsheets or scripts.
+- Uses explicit **data contracts** as the agreed interface between data producers and consumers, so structure, expectations, and governance are all encoded in one place.
-- Supports multiple customers (tenants) with different file layouts.
+- Supports multiple customers (tenants) with different source schemas while mapping them into a shared **semantic data catalogue** (Customer, Account, Transaction, etc.).
-- Keeps full audit history so governance and compliance teams have evidence when needed.
+- Keeps full audit history so governance and compliance teams can prove which contracts, rules, and policies were in force for any run.
-- Designed to handle both direct file uploads and future externalised blob uploads (event, webhook, or polling trigger still pending a final decision).
+- Designed for both direct file uploads and future externalised blob uploads (event, webhook, or polling trigger still pending a final decision), with contracts driving validation, profiling, and downstream workflows.

 ## High-level architecture